23W-GBAC/Shutter101/Automation.md

 I also need some feedback regarding with my code as you can see I have used a lot of conditional statements if and else.
 I can ommit these if and else statement but making sure that the script will be run only once because it you run it again and  it will just continue to add the images without checking if they are already in the photo gallery.

 *If you encounter a problem doing this or something is not right, please don't hesitate to contact me.*

+#### My Script vs Manual Input (FEB 6, 2024)

+"Passau" album was used to caculate the time difference for manual input and with the use of the script.
+The gallery contain 9 photos.
+Using the script **Resize and Meta Data Extraction with div tag.sh** it only took 9 seconds to complete the resizing, metadata extraction and base markdown creation.
+Manually doing it will require me for around 17 minutes and 30 seconds.

 ______